ucsf-wynton/wynton-website-hpc/docs/status/index.md

 ### December 18, 2018 (ongoing)
 #### <span style="color: orange;">Development node does not respond</span>
 **Investigating**: Development node `qb3-dev1` does not respond to SSH.
-This will be investigated the first thing in tomorrow morning (Wednesday Decemeber 19).
+This will be investigated the first thing in tomorrow morning (Wednesday December 19).
 In the meanwhile, development node `qb3-gpudev1`, which is "under construction", may be used.
 <br><span class="timestamp">Dec 18, 16:30 PDT</span>

 ### December 12, 2018 (ongoing)
 #### <span style="color: orange;">Nodes down</span>

 **Notice**: Starting Wednesday December 12 around 11am, several `msg-*` compute nodes went down (~200 cores in total).
 The cause of this is unknown.
-Because it might be related to the BeeGFS migration project, the troubleshooting of this incident will most likely not start until the BeeFGS project is completed, which is projected to be done on Wednesday December 19.
+Because it might be related to the BeeGFS migration project, the troubleshooting of this incident will most likely not start until the BeeGFS project is completed, which is projected to be done on Wednesday December 19.
 <br><span class="timestamp">Dec 17, 17:00 PDT</span>

 ### November 28-December 19, 2018 (ongoing)

 #### <span style="color: orange;">Migration to New, Larger, and Faster Storage Space including Users' Home Space</span>

+**Update**: The plan is to bring `/wynton/scratch` back online before the end of the day tomorrow (Wednesday December 19).
+The planned SGE downtime has been rescheduled to Wednesday January 9.
+Moreover, we will start providing the new 500-GiB `/wynton/home/$USER` storage to users who explicitly request it (before Friday December 21) and who also promise to **move** the content under their current `/netapp/home/$USER` to the new location.
+Sorry, users on QB3 will _not_ be able to migrate at this stage.
+<br><span class="timestamp">Dec 18, 16:45 PDT</span>

 **Update**: The installation and migration to the new BeeGFS parallel file servers is on track and we expect to go live as planned on Wednesday December 19.
 We are working on fine tuning the configuration, running performance tests, and resilience tests.
 <br><span class="timestamp">Dec 17, 10:15 PDT</span>